 - Unfortunately for him, his cross-examining prosecutor was a former student of his whom he had failed.
 The prosecutor asks, "How fast were you driving — a hundred thousand miles a second?
 Within a factor of two, perhaps?"
 After some explanatory exchanges about the parts omitted by the physicist, the judge dismisses the red-light running charge and convicts him of speeding.

-- Used as a plot point in the Polish sci-fi book Paradyzja.
+- Used as a plot point in the Polish sci-fi book Paradyzja, written by a real-life physicist.
 The eponymous Paradyzja is a xenophobic nation inhabiting a miracle of technology: a gigantic space station that rotates around its axis to generate gravity.
 Except not really.
 Paradyzja is actually just a bog-standard huge building located on a planet's surface.
-School students in Paradyzja are deliberately taught wrong physics so they don't notice the lack of a Coriolis effect, and visitors from outside are forbidden from bringing many harmless household objects that could be used to conduct a simple, telltale experiment.
+School students in Paradyzja are deliberately taught wrong physics so they don't notice the lack of a Coriolis effect, and visitors from outside are forbidden from bringing many harmless household objects that could be used to conduct a simple, telltale experiment - when the protagonist accidentally leaves his earphones dangling off the table, he gets a strict warning.

 - In The Simpsons, when Bart, Milhouse and Martin are reading about how Radioactive Man was formed Martin says in astonishment, "I'd have thought being caught in a nuclear explosion would have killed him!"